vladbph/cymatix-doc/README.md

 ```
     "stop_accuracy_metrics":[ 1.0, 0.01, 1.0, 0.01 ]
 ```
-The training model by default returns sequences of labels.
+The training model by default, returns sequences of labels.
 However, in case when you have only intents deduced it makes sense to change it to disable the sequence, thus to return only final result.
 ```
     "return_sequences":True
 ```